joshbaptiste/media_cache/README.md

 After a certain configurable time period the sparsed directory files will be truncated back to 10%.

-What is the point of this?
+**What is the point of this?**

+I'm a cheap bastard who does not want to pay for a full server to host 1TB+ of media on the cloud or a dedicated server.
 I have a cheap VPS that provides plenty of bandwidth but not disk, in essence this setup will mirror my 1TB of films at home, where I will only need 100GB to stream any movie from my VPS and since bandwidth on the VPS is no issue I can share my Plex collection with much more friends and not worry about my